Read more about

-Belize is a Central American country that shares borders with Mexico to the north, Caribbean Sea to the east, and Guatemala to the west and south.
+Belize is a Central American country that shares borders with Mexico to the north, the Caribbean Sea to the east, and Guatemala to the west and south.
 It encompasses 8,800 square miles of land and has a 240-mile long coastline.
-Its population size is 368,310.
-Belize's was once a British territory but attained its independence in 1981.
+Its population size is 395,000.
+Belize was once a British territory but attained its independence in 1981.
 Its history has significantly influenced its current diverse demographics and the languages spoken in this country reflect that diversity.
 This article inspects the languages of Belize.

 Languages Spoken In Belize